Step Inside The Creepy, Abandoned Town Of Bombay Beach In Southern California

 When it comes to all-time lows, both figuratively and literally, you just can’t get any lower than California’s Bombay Beach.
 For starters, it’s located at the southern end of the San Andreas Fault.
-So close, in fact, that on Monday of this week more than 200 earthquakes hit Bombay Beach.
+So close, in fact, that this place has seen as many as 200 earthquakes in just one day.
 But that’s nothing in comparison to the luckless history surrounding this community on the Salton Sea.
 There’s a reason why people consider this the creepiest abandoned town in Southern California.

 In 2010, the U.S. Census-designated area known as Bombay Beach had a recorded population of 295 residents, down from 366 in the 2000 census.
 Most residents live in an area segregated from the ruins depicted in this article.

 Have you visited Bombay Beach, which many consider to be the creepiest abandoned town in Southern California?
 What do you think are some of the scariest places in Southern California?
 Share your experiences in the comments below!